 My impetus for this site?
-Chris Albrecht of Starz had a vision: to create shows for existing fan bases- Outlander being one.
+Chris Albrecht of Starz had a vision: to create shows that capitalize on existing fan bases – Outlander being one.
 The Outlander fan base is intelligent, sophisticated, and knows its subject matter.
-In my opinion, the media and industry coverage is not yet in synch with Mr. Albrecht’s vision, and there is a chasm between what fans want and what the media is offering in terms of coverage, content and depth.
+In my opinion, the media and industry coverage started off very out of synch with Mr. Albrecht’s vision, and there has been a chasm between what fans want and what the media offers in terms of coverage, content and depth.
 My goal with this site is to bridge that gap and help move the coverage of this project and everything that surrounds it to a deeper, more satisfying level for all involved: the fans, the artists, and the media providers.
-Will it resonate?
-That remains to be seen.
-The mission of this site is to offer quality original and curated content that respects the integrity, intelligence and dignity of the artists and of the people who provide and consume it– in short, all parties.
+So far, it resonates with like minded fans, which helps to drive the mission of this site: to offer quality original and curated content that respects the integrity, intelligence and dignity of the artists and of the people who provide and consume it– in short, all parties.

-I’m Courtney Williams, originator of this site.
+I’m Courtney Williams, originator and producer of this site.
 I’ve been an Outlander fan since 2006, when my mother introduced me to the book series.
-When I first saw the TV Guide cover heralding Outlander’s visual adaptation, I thought no way, this is going to stink.
+When I first saw the TV Guide cover heralding Outlander’s visual adaptation, I thought no way, this is gonna stink.
 I later stumbled on Starz’ free offering of Episode 1 on a rare occasion when I was home alone.
 I hunkered down and watched, prepared to be disappointed, remote in hand, ready to switch it off.
 As I watched, I began to relax, and then I began to get excited.
 Really really excited… as I took in the acting, the landscape, the costumes, the casting, the sets, the music, the Gaelic, the cinematography, Scotland, EVERYTHING.
 It was so beautiful in every way, I couldn’t believe my senses.
 In short order, I was hooked (I know, you too- a familiar tale).